youwen5/neovim-dots/README.md

-# 💤 LazyVim
+# 💤 Neovim Dotfiles

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+Built on top of [LazyVim](https://github.com/LazyVim/LazyVim).
+My personal Neovim configuration, with some theme changes and plugins I like.